 Pea protein isolate contains all of the essential amino acids and in proportions which are the closest thing you can get to human muscle in any food.
 Some people say that the taste is not that good, but I think it's OK.
 It does the job, it's healthy, cholesterol-free and at a very reasonable price.
 This gets top marks.Goes Well With:I take it with water.

+The taste of Pea Protein Isolate is kind of funky but for the price I don't mind a bit.
 Just make sure Pea protein isn't your only source of protein, as the amino acid balance isn't the best, in comparison to Whey, for example.Goes Well With:Perhaps 50:50 with flavoured whey.

 I also mixed this into a paste with water, and added it to soup.
 Pea and ham is good.Goes Well With:soup and vegatbles

 Pea Protein Isolate just tastes too strong of peas, so I mix with cold water, into a paste, then add it to mashed sweet potato and mix well.
 The taste is reasonable.